apexlang/apexlang.io/docs/tutorial-basics/create-a-spec.md

     @GET @path("/{id}")
 }

-"Repository handles loading and storing shortened URLs." role Repository @dependency {
-  "Load the URL by its identifier." loadById(id: string): URL
-  "Load the ID by its URL."
-  loadByURL(url: string): URL
-  "Store a URL and its identifier." storeURL{url: URL}
-}

 "URL encapsulates the dynamic identifier and the URL it points to." type URL {
   "The dynamically generated URL identifier."